 Starting your research

-find information – subject databases (refine search and limit results), view our library tutorial on planning your literature search and look at our library subject guides for resources on your specific topic.
-Other good starting points for finding information are the library catalogue WebCat or DelphiS our discovery tool which allows you to search across the library's printed and electronic resources as well as major subject databases and indexes.
+Another good starting point for finding information is our library catalogue Library Search which allows you to search across the library's electronic resources as well as major subject databases and indexes.

 carry out a literature review.
 You may want to include journals, books, websites, grey literature or data and statistics for example.
 See the list of sources below for more information.
 Keep a record and organise your references and sources.
 If you are intending to carry out a systematic review then take a look at the systematic review page on our Research Support library guide.

-evaluate your resources – use the CRAAP test (Currency, Relevancy, Authority, Accuracy, Purpose - see link)
+evaluate your resources – use the CRAAP test (Currency, Relevancy, Authority, Accuracy, Purpose - watch the video, top right).

 Your research journey.